-My research focuses on "church asylum" (Kirchenasyl) for rejected asylum-seekers in Germany with specific attention to questions of sovereignty, religious difference, secularism, kinship and citizenship.
+My research focuses on "church asylum" (Kirchenasyl) for rejected asylum-seekers in Germany with specific attention to the relationship between Christianity and citizenship.
 I am interested in how Christian sanctuary, which offers a form of shelter from the state, becomes a mechanism through which rejected asylum-seekers gain legibility as subjects worthy of legal recognition and political belonging.